apache/parquet-format/Encryption.md

 encrypted separately.
 Then it is possible to fetch and decrypt the footer, find the offset of a required page, fetch it and decrypt the data.
-In this document, the term “footer” always refers to the regular Parquet footer - the `FileMetaData` structure, and its nested fields (`RowGroup`s / `ColumnChunk`s).
+In this document, the term “footer” always refers to the regular Parquet footer - the `FileMetaData` structure, and its nested fields (row groups / column chunks).

 The results of compression of column pages are encrypted, before being written to the output stream.
-A new Thrift structure, with a column crypto metadata, is added to `ColumnChunk`s of the encrypted columns.
+A new Thrift structure, with a column crypto metadata, is added to column chunks of the encrypted columns.
 This metadata provides information about the column encryption keys.

 The results of Thrift serialization of metadata structures are encrypted, before being